Kyoto Railway Museum 京都鉄道博物館

 The railway diorama is roughly 300 square meters, is operated by an attendant, and features model trains that are about 1/80th the scale of the actual trains

-The roundhouse showcases Japan's largest collection of well-preserved steam locomotives, made by four different manufacturers
+The roundhouse platform showcases Japan's largest collection of well-preserved steam locomotives

 How to Get There

-The Kyoto Railway Museum is near JR Kyoto Station .
+The Kyoto Railway Museum is a two-minute walk from JR Umekoji-Kyotonishi Station, and can be reached on foot from Kyoto Station .

-From the central exit of Kyoto Station , it takes about 20 minutes to walk to the Railway Museum.
-For those who prefer not to walk, take bus #103, 104, 110, 86, or 88 to Kyoto Railway Museum-mae bus stop, right in front of the museum.
+It takes about 20 minutes to walk to the Railway Museum from the central exit of Kyoto Station .
+For those who prefer not to walk, take bus 86, or 88 to Umekoji-koen/Kyoto Railway Museum-mae bus stop, right in front of the museum.

 A look at the locomotives that transported Japan into a new age

-The Kyoto Railway Museum exhibits a vast array of steam, electric, and Shinkansen bullet trains, many of which are among the most important and revolutionary trains of their time.
+The Kyoto Railway Museum exhibits a vast array of steam, electric and bullet trains, many of which are among the most important and revolutionary trains of their time.
 The museum features enough exhibits to keep visitors delighted all day.

 You can observe many of the historical trains up close—even underneath—to see their inner workings.
 For a small fee, you can ride one of the charming old steam locomotives.